 The Office may have perfected this concept with the Dundies (named after fictional middling paper company Dunder Mifflin), but that doesn’t mean you can’t give it a go.

 Start with the award categories.
 In addition to naming an employee of the year, create awards for company superlatives for your best dressed, friendliest, most inspirational, most creative, and most outgoing employees.

-Once you have the categories, make custom certificates or trophies, and present them at an awards dinner.
+Once you have the categories, make custom certificates, trophies, or traveling trophies and present them at an awards dinner.
 Make it black tie and include a step and repeat for extra fun.

 18. Food Truck Rodeo

 Here’s a fun fact: people love food trucks.

 The reasons are simple – they’re a unique and easy way to bring brand new gourmet food experiences right to you.